DiNoScore/DiNoScore/sheets.md

 When taking photographs of the sheet, try to keep the sheet flat and the lighting consistent.
 Take the photo with maximum resolution, there will be some losses.
 If possible, take the photo from far away with optical zoom; this reduces perspective distortions.
 Take one picture per page.

-To keep the book flat (some are really sturdy), you can press it against some window and then photograph it from the other side.
+To keep the book flat (some are really sturdy), you can press it against some window or glass pane and then photograph it from the other side.

+### Post-processing with Smude

+[Smude](https://github.com/sonovice/smude) is a tool that does dewarping and binarization automatically for you.
+You can already use it right now, but in the future it will hopefully be integrated into the editor.

 ### Post-processing in GIMP